capslocky/git-cheat-sheet/git.md

 Command | Description
 --- | ---
-git commit --amend | TO DESCRIBE git cherry-pick | TO DESCRIBE git remote prune origin | TO DESCRIBE git branch [branch_name] [commit_hash] | Create new local branch for a specfic commit git checkout -b [branch_name] [commit_hash] | The same, but also switch to it
+git commit --amend --no-edit | Add changes to the last commit from index without message editing git cherry-pick [commit_hash] | TO DESCRIBE git remote prune origin | TO DESCRIBE git branch [branch_name] [commit_hash] | Create new local branch for a specfic commit git checkout -b [branch_name] [commit_hash] | The same, but also switch to it